 What should I wear to my appointment?

 Loose, comfortable clothes that allows the Physiotherapist to access the injured area to effectively assess and treat.
-If you are using the gymnasium facilities please wear appropriate gym attire and bring your own towel.
+If you are attending any gymnasium facility with your physiotherapist, please wear appropriate gym attire and bring your own towel.